Finnish Socialist Workers' Republic: Battle of Helsinki (April 1918)

-Defeat
+Defeat and Political Collapse

 The Finnish Civil War ended with the German invasion of Finland and the consequent defeat of the Finnish Red Guards and the FSWR on 5 May 1918.
 After the war, the initially powerful and well-organized Finnish Social Democrats, who had formed in the relatively free and nationalistic social atmosphere of Scandinavian and Russian culture and drew on the socialist ideas of Germany and pre-World War I Austria-Hungary, were split into two.
 The moderate socialists continued their pre-1918 political culture, joining the social and political system of republican Finland.
 The far-left faction formed the Communist Party of Finland in August 1918 in Moscow, with its main leaders living in exile in Russia and many of its supporters living in Finland.